Kinematic detections of protoplanets: a Doppler-flip in the disk of HD100546: Rotation curves and orientation of flared disks from velocity centroid maps

-Here the measurement of $\tilde{v}_\phi(r)$ is not driven by the dynamical mass, but rather by the deviations in $v_\circ(\vec{x})$ from the azimuthally-averaged background $\tilde{v}_\circ(\vec{x})=\tilde{v}_\phi(r)\cos(\phi)$, where the origin of $\phi$ coincides with the disk position angle (PA, the line of nodes corresponding to the intersection of the disk and the plane of the sky).
-We infer the bulk flow $\tilde{v}_\circ(\vec{x})$ directly from the observed velocity centroid map $v_\circ(x)$.
+Here the measurement of $\tilde{v}_\phi(r)$ is not driven by the dynamical mass, but rather by the deviations in $v_\circ(\vec{x})$ from the azimuthally-averaged background $\tilde{v}_\circ(\vec{x})=\tilde{v}_\phi(r)\cos(\phi)$, where the origin of $\phi$ coincides with the disk position angle (PA).
+We infer the bulk flow $\tilde{v}_\circ(\vec{x})$ directly from the observed velocity centroid map $v_\circ(\vec{x})$ and its uncertainty $\sigma^2_\circ(\vec{x})$, extracted from $I_v(\vec{x})$ using single-Gaussian fits to each line-of-sight spectrum (including a linear baseline for the continuum).
 Our main assumption is that the surface in the disk where the molecular line emission originates, i.e. the unit-opacity surface for optically thick lines, can be represented by a double cone.
-The number of free-parameters is reduced compared to forward-modeling, while including disk orientation ($i$, PA).
-Disk flaring or radial variations of the disk aspect ratio can be measured by binning the optimization in radius.
+The free-parameters are reduced compared to forward-modeling, to only ($i$, PA, $h$).
+Disk flaring or radial variations in $h$ can be measured by binning the optimization in radius.

 We consider three coordinates systems: $\mathcal{S}$ represents the sky frame, orientated with $(x,y,z)$ Cartesian coordinates, and where $y$ corresponds to North. $\mathcal{S}^\prime$ is also parallel to the sky, but its $y^\prime$ axis coincides with the disk PA. $\mathcal{S}^{\prime\prime}$ is the rotation of $\mathcal{S}^\prime$ about axis $\hat{y}^\prime$ by the inclination angle $i$, so that the $z^{\prime\prime}=0$ coincides with the disk midplane.